 Tesla wants to sell directly to the public but more generally what we need is to restore the Coasean balance, put dealers and manufacturers back on a equal footing and let the market decide the most efficient means of retailing and distributing automobiles.

 That’s the thing with neo-Taylorism.
 The adherents talk a lot about freedom, liberty, choice and free markets, but when it gets down to it, they just want to impose their morality on everyone else.
-New Jersey, the last I checked, has free and open elections.
+New Jersey has free and open elections.
 The people are as sovereign there as they are in any other state.
 Their representatives are just as crooked and dishonest as any other politicians, but that’s a constant in human societies.
 Any economic theory, religion or ideology that fails to recognize that is lunacy.
-Still, the people can impose their will on their elected officials.
-New Jersey is the way it is because the people of New Jersey want it that way.

-For the neo-Taylorians, God is a frictionless, efficient market.
+For the new utopians, God is a frictionless, efficient market.
 Just as Christians measure human action against the ideals of Christ, these guys measure public policy against the ideals of their faith.
 Like all iterations of the materialist creed, it willingly tramples on any human that gets int he way.
 In the case of New Jersey, Alex would love nothing more than to throw the men and women working in the car dealerships into the streets and see them starve if it pleases Efficiency.
-“The consumers save 6% thus making everyone richer!”
-Well, except all the people who were made poorer, but they don’t count.

 .
 Like Libertarianism, this sub-cult is a sterile and pitiless dogma.
 If the choice is between crushing the citizenry in the gears of commerce and paying a little extra for a sedan, these people will feed your kids into the machinery without a moments hesitation.
 It also has the sort of foolishness to it that Kipling had in mind.